 Paul Sas, Stanford-trained behavioral economist, is a leading expert in applying psychology to software development.
 He's helped teams integrate behavioral economics into products at established companies such as Mint, TurboTax and E-Trade.
 He has collaborated frequently with Dan Ariely and Irrational Labs.
 He's helped numerous startups translate psychology into significant product enhancements.

 Motivation Engineers' clients have boosted revenue, better product experiences, and higher customer engagement.
-A recent fintech client raised 27 million dollars after integrating insights from Motivation Engineers into their prototype pitch.
+One of our 2016 clients raised 27 million dollars after integrating insights from Motivation Engineers into their prototype pitch.

 While working as Intuit's Behavioral Economist, Paul helped teams at TurboTax, Mint and QuickBooks to bake behavioral insights into product development.
 Over the course of 3 years, he co-ran more than 30 workshops with Dan Ariely.